folio-org/docs/content/en/docs/Access/Circulation log/circ_log.md

 * **Renewed through override.** Include items that were renewed using an override.
 * **Aged to lost.** Include items that have an Item status of Aged to lost.
 The time in which an overdue item ages to lost is set up in the [Circulation Setting Lost item fee policies.]({{< ref "/settings_circulation.md#creating-a-lost-item-fee-policy" >}})

-Some user block functionality is also recorded, but not available through filters.
-You can find when manual user blocks were created or deleted by searching the description field for "Block" and applying other search/filter options as needed.
+The Circulation log app records some user block functionality, but it is not available through filters.
+To find when manual user blocks were created or deleted, search the description field for "Block" and apply other search/filter options as needed.

 ### Notice filter options